Cohabitation and Pre and Post Nuptial Agreements

 Elaine Parkes Cohabitation Legal Services

-The Elaine Parkes Solicitors teams work from our hubs in Hastings and Brighton, with clients across East Sussex.
+The Elaine Parkes Solicitors teams work from our hubs in Hastings, Brighton and Tunbridge Wells, with clients across the South.

 We assist many different people with negotiating the terms of a cohabitation settlement or putting a fair agreement in place as a contingency for any future changes of circumstances.